-if space is infinite then we are at no point in space
+"if time is infinite, then we are in no point in time. if space is infinite then we are at no point in space" - j. l. borges

 in Jorge Luis Borges’ short story, The Book of Sand (1975), we find a mysterious book, that, like the sand, neither has a beginning, nor an end. pages literally multiply between the pages, and once you open the book you never encounter the same content in it. “the number of pages in this book is exactly infinite. no page is the first; none the last. i don’t know why they’re numbered in this arbitrary way. perhaps it’s to demonstrate that an infinite series includes any number.”

-the book of sand has an elastic structure, embracing the varied dramaturgies of its modules (pages) of solo, duo, group pieces, as well as live music, installation, with its elastic format permitting constant restructuring and playing with an idea of the format and duration.
+the book of sand has a modular structure, embracing the varied dramaturgies of the series of its pieces, with its elastic format permitting constant restructuring and playing with an idea of the format and duration.

 SUPPORT

-Artist at Residence Munich, the Department of Culture of the City of Munich, 2023
+Artist at Residence Munich, the Department of Culture of the City of Munich, Germany, 2023

 GRANER Fábrica de Creació de Mercat de Flors, Barcelona, Spain, 2025